Jineshkumar1/Weather-app-using-API/README.md

 ![image](https://user-images.githubusercontent.com/85137150/206101479-ba48e408-0236-486f-af7a-de31935ed797.png)

-Free to use any part of the files on this repository.
+Free to use any part of the files from this repo.
+Happy Learning !

 Follow for more.